Agenda

 Award of “Passport to Proficiency”

-Participants who have completed all Units will receive a certificate reflecting their proficiency in the essentials of the U.S. Economic Sanctions
+Participants who have completed all Modules will receive a certificate reflecting their proficiency in the essentials of Economic Sanctions

 Partner